sswam/allemande/doc/README-allemande.md

 - multi-place: anyone can create a new chat room instantly, just by setting its name
 - multi-AI: we have six different AI large language models, and you chat to any or all of them in each room
 - multi-agent: we have ten different programming tools for seven important languages
-- multi-search: we have at least two web search tools
+- multi-search: we have several web search tools

 ### Electric People